Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/610873-ChallengeData.md

 <!-- markdownlint-disable-next-line first-line-h1 -->
 ${toc}

+## **Access the Training Data**

+Complete the follow steps to gain access to the training data.
+You can find the description and conditions for use for the training data below.

+1. Register for the challenge

+${jointeam?teamId=3427584&isChallenge=true&isMemberMessage=You have successfully registered for the Challenge%2E&text=Click Here to Register&isSimpleRequestButton=true&requestOpenText=Your registration is in progress%2E&successMessage=Your registration is in progress%2E}

+2. Complete the data access request form

+${buttonlink?text=Request Data Access&url=https://forms.gle/RuNkiqKDCKbvUmR37}

+3. Download the Training Data

+${buttonlink?text=Access the Data&url=#!Synapse:syn25953134}

+---

 ## **Description**

 Ample multi-institutional routine clinically-acquired multi-parametric MRI (mpMRI) scans of glioma, with pathologically confirmed diagnosis and available MGMT promoter methylation status, are used as the training, validation, and testing data for this year’s BraTS challenge.